Twsouza/codeflix-encoder/README.md

 Where:

-- resource_id: is the id of the resource that will be encoded, string type.
+- resource_id: is the ID of the resource that will be encoded.
+It is a string type and refers to the ID on the source.
 - file_path: is the path of the video file in the storage service, string type.

 ## Output message format (notification message)